Halo: Ghosts of Onyx: Plot summary

 The story begins with a group of SPARTAN-IIIs being deployed to a Covenant fleet refueling depot in the year 2545.
 The soldiers destroy the facility, but all save two of the three hundred SPARTANs are killed.
 The narrative then moves back to 2531, where SPARTAN-IIs are deployed against human insurrectionists; though the team is almost captured, the timely intervention of Kurt-051 allows the team to complete their mission.
 Meanwhile, Colonel James Ackerson meets with the Office of Naval Intelligence (ONI).
 Ackerson announces his plan to create a new breed of SPARTANs which retains much of the supersoldiers' effectiveness, without the high price tag of the SPARTAN-II program.
 These SPARTAN-IIIs are trained by Franklin Mendez, as well as Kurt-051.
 With his death staged by ONI, Kurt-051 is placed in full charge of SPARTAN-III training, under the name and rank of Lieutenant Kurt Ambrose.
 The SPARTAN-III project is carried out on a secret ONI planet named Onyx, where there is also an archaeological excavation of ancient Forerunner ruins in an area known as "Zone 67".
-When a company of SPARTAN-IIIs goes missing in Zone 67, it is declared off-limits to all personnel.
+When a team of SPARTAN-IIIs goes missing in Zone 67, it is declared off-limits to all personnel.

 Like the SPARTAN-IIs, the SPARTAN-III candidates undergo radical cybernetic and biological enhancements and are outfitted with special armor to increase their abilities.
 The first SPARTAN-III company proves highly successful, but is wiped out when ordered to destroy a Covenant orbital shipyard in 2537.
 Shaken by the massacre of his troops, Kurt improves the training regimen for his next batch of SPARTAN-III recruits, but they too are all killed in action so Kurt, in an effort to reduce casualties, institutes illegal biological modifications on the third company of SPARTANs.
 While conducting a training exercise near Zone 67, UNSC personnel find themselves under attack by alien robotic drones.